-This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
-If it has been contaminated, it may be possible to reclaim the product by filtration, distillation or some other means.
+Containers may still present a chemical hazard/ danger when empty.
+Return to supplier for reuse/ recycling if possible.
+Otherwise: If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.
+Where possible retain label warnings and SDS and observe all notices pertaining to the product.
+Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
+Each user must refer to laws operating in their area.
+In some areas, certain wastes must be tracked.
+A Hierarchy of Controls seems to be common - the user should investigate: Reduction ▶ Reuse ▶ Recycling Disposal (if all else fails) This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
+If Product / Packaging disposal has been contaminated, it may be possible to reclaim the product by filtration, distillation or some other means.
 Shelf life considerations should also be applied in making decisions of this type.
-Note that properties of a material may change in use, and recycling or reuse may not always be appropriate.

-- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - ▶ It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority. - Recycle wherever possible. - ► Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified. - Treat and neutralise at an approved treatment plant. - ► Treatment should involve: Neutralisation with suitable dilute acid followed by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or Incineration in a licensed apparatus (after admixture with suitable combustible material). - ▶ Decontaminate empty containers.
-Observe all label safeguards until containers are cleaned and destroyed.
+Note that properties of a material may change in use, recycling or reuse may not always be appropriate.
+DO NOT allow wash water from cleaning or process equipment to enter drains.
+It may be necessary to collect all wash water for treatment before disposal.
+In all cases disposal to sever may be subject to local laws and regulations and these should be considered first.
+Where in doubt contact the responsible authority.
+Recycle wherever possible.
+Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suite treatment or disposal facility can be identified.
+Treat and neutralise at an approved treatment plant Treatment should involve: Neutralisation with suitable dilute acid followed by: burial in a land-fill specifically licensed to ac chemical and / or pharmaceutical wastes or Incineration in a licensed apparatus (after admixture with suitable combustible material) Constantiate empty containers.
+Observe all label safeguards until containers are cleaned and destroyed Becontaminate empty containers.
+Observe an laber sareguards until containers are cleaned and destroyed.

-SECTION 14 TRANSPORT INFORMATION
+SECTION 14 Transport information